fenago/AiMazing/README.md

 ## Configuring API Keys and Providers

-Bolt.diy features a modern, intuitive settings interface for managing AI providers and API keys.
+**AiMazing by Dr. Ernesto Lee** features a modern, intuitive settings interface for managing AI providers and API keys.
 The settings are organized into dedicated panels for easy navigation and configuration.

 ### Accessing Provider Settings